 You can extend your eligibility to receive health care benefits through COBRA continuation coverage.
 Under certain conditions, and for a limited time, you can extend your eligibility for benefits by paying premiums yourself.
 The amount of these premiums is set by the Plan.
-The health benefits that you receive through COBRA will be identical to the benefits that you received as an apprentice.
+The health benefits that you receive through COBRA will be identical to the benefits that you received as an active employee.
+However, individuals receiving COBRA are not eligible for Sickness & Accident benefits.

-You, your spouse, or dependent children, can extend eligibility to receive benefits, if certain events have happened.
+You, your spouse or dependent children can extend eligibility to receive benefits, if certain events have happened.